UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-commutative-monoids.lagda.md

         equational-reasoning
           mul-finite-Commutative-Monoid M A f
-          ＝ mul-count-Commutative-Monoid M (type-Finite-Type A) cA f by eq-product-finite-count-Commutative-Monoid M A cA f
+          ＝ mul-count-Commutative-Monoid M (type-Finite-Type A) cA f by eq-mul-finite-count-Commutative-Monoid M A cA f
           ＝ mul-count-Commutative-Monoid M (type-Finite-Type A) cA g by htpy-mul-count-Commutative-Monoid M (type-Finite-Type A) cA H ＝ mul-finite-Commutative-Monoid M A g
-            by inv (eq-product-finite-count-Commutative-Monoid M A cA g) where
+            by inv (eq-mul-finite-count-Commutative-Monoid M A cA g) where
         open
           do-syntax-trunc-Prop